 What I would do differently

-I underestimated how much editorial work the coffees layer would require.
-Crawled product data from roaster sites is messy -- inconsistent field names, tasting notes that are sometimes marketing copy and sometimes genuine cupping descriptors.
-Cleaning that data at scale is an ongoing cost I should have budgeted for from day one.
-I knew it would be imperfect.
-I did not know how imperfect, or how much that would compound at 10,000-plus SKUs.
+We underestimated how much editorial work the coffees layer would need.
+Crawled product data from roaster sites is messy: inconsistent field names, tasting notes that are sometimes marketing copy and sometimes genuine cupping descriptors.
+Cleaning that data at scale is an ongoing cost we should've budgeted for from day one.
+We knew it would be imperfect.
+We didn't know how imperfect, or how much that would add up at 10,000-plus SKUs.

-I also waited too long to implement the indexation cut.
+We also waited too long to make the indexation cut.
 The first three months of the project had a bloated sitemap that trained Google to see the domain as low-quality.
-Recovering from that took patience -- more than I had expected, and more than I would want a client to absorb.
+Recovering from that took patience, more than we'd expected, and more than we'd want a client to absorb.

-But the NRI score -- the decision to rank by quality instead of volume -- is the call I would make again every time.
-It is the reason the product has integrity, and integrity is the only moat a directory can have.
+But the NRI score, the decision to rank by quality instead of volume, is the call we'd make again every time.
+It's the reason the product has integrity, and integrity is the only moat a directory can have.

 FAQ